 Working quickly, cut strips crosswise into 1 1/2 inch diagonal bars and place on rack to cool.

 *Currant Jelly can be substituted with Blueberry, Raspberry, Strawberry, and Grape Jam, or any other fruit jelly or preserves of your choice.

 Lemon Curd would make an excellent flavor substitution!

 Make up several different flavors and colors for a lovely presentation or gift giving.

-Don't wait for Christmas to try this special, Continental Cookie Recipe!
+Don't wait until Christmas to try this yummy, Continental Cookie Recipe!